 Our first upgrade to the interior was to remove the aging aftermarket stereo and install a new Kenwood that has Apple CarPlay.
 We’ve found CarPlay to be essential for us because it allows us to use the GPS on our phones and control and display it on the stereo along with audible turn by turn instructions.
 There is also support for numerous other apps like Pandora, Music and Gaia.

 Along the driver’s side front door, I installed the Element E50 fire extinguisher.
 It provides a 50 second discharge which is 4x longer than a standard 5lb bottle.
 This fire extinguisher will work on A, B, C and K classes of fires – which is good in case we have an engine fire.
+If we ever had to use the it to extinguish a fire, it’s also non-toxic and non-corrosive.

 - Rear locker.
 This would provide us with the ability to lock the rear axle in difficult terrain to gain better traction.